 You will walk through various zones, including the fantasy zone, where people explore the ocean, polar ice caps, space and the forest.
 If you are visiting Melbourne with kids, this is one of the top Melbourne tourist attractions for families.

 Address: 07 Level/1 26 Star Cres, Docklands VIC 3008

 Opening hours: Daily 10 am – 6 pm

 At the Fitzroy Gardens in Melbourne, you will find the Fairy Tree.
-The tree was one of the original trees planted over 300 years ago and today has fairies carved into it.
-Captain Cooks cottage was apart stone by stone in England and rebuilt in this Melbourne Park.
+The tree was one of the original trees planted over 300 years ago and has fairies carved into it today.
+Captain Cooks’s cottage was taken stone by stone in England and rebuilt in Melbourne Park.
 Cook founded Australia on one of his many exploration journeys.